 English muffins are a dish served during breakfast.
 Unlike American muffin that uses baking soda, English muffins use yeast for the muffin to rise.
 The muffins can be either sweet with some jam, honey, or a sweet sauce or, they can be served savory paired with some eggs.

 You can serve eggplants during lunch, dinner, or as a starter in parties and cookouts.
-For example, if you decide to oven roast or grill, cut the eggplants round, sprinkle some salt, black pepper and mixed herbs then, you can drizzle some olive oil on top and grill for about 7 minutes, turning both sides.
+For example, if you decide to oven-roast or grill, cut the eggplants round, sprinkle some salt, black pepper, and mixed herbs then drizzle some olive oil on top and grill for about 7 minutes, turning both sides.